AnsiblePilot — Master Ansible Automation

 Let's talk about the Ansible Execution Environment.
 The Ansible Execution Environment is container images that can be utilized as Ansible control nodes.
 It's the latest technology developed by Red Hat to simplify the automation process.
 The main advantage is a standard environment for Development and Production images using container technology creating portable automation runtimes.
 This technology superseded manual Python Virtual Environments, Ansible module dependencies, and bubblewrap.
 Experienced users are probably familiar with a lot of challenges managing custom Python Virtual Environments and Ansible module dependencies.
 Enterprise users of Ansible Automation Platform were familiar with limiting execution jobs under bubblewrap in order to isolate processes The creation is performed by the Ansible Builder tool.
 Ansible Builder produces a directory that acts as the build context for the container image build, containing the Containerfile, along with any other files that need to be added to the image.
 On the other end, the execution is performed by the Ansible Runner tool.
 The Ansible Runner enables you to run the Execution Environment as a container in the current machine.
 It is basically taking care that the content runs as expected.

-Build an Ansible Execution Environment using ansible-builder tool
+See also: Run an Ansible Execution Environment - ansible-runner command-line tool

 How to Build an Ansible Execution Environment using ansible-builder tool.
 I'm going to show you how to Build a custom "my_ee" Ansible Execution Environment using the ansible-builder tool specifying some custom System, Python, and collection dependency.
 For example, let's build a custom Ansible Execution Environment named "my_ee" With System requirements git, Python libraries boto3 and Amazon Collection community.aws.